-Joel B. Sankey, Research Geologist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center Thomas M. Gushue, GIS Coordinator, U.S. Geological Survey, Grand Canyon Monitoring and Research Center Keith Kohl, Surveyor, U.S. Geological Survey, Grand Canyon Monitoring and Research Center Laura Durning, Research Specialist Sr., Northern Arizona University
+Joel B. Sankey, Research Geologist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

+Thomas M. Gushue, GIS Coordinator, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

+Keith Kohl, Surveyor, U.S. Geological Survey, Grand Canyon Monitoring and Research Center Laura Durning, Research Specialist Sr., Northern Arizona University

 This project seeks to acquire high-resolution multispectral imagery and a digital surface model (DSM) of the Colorado River and riparian area from the forebay of Glen Canyon Dam downstream to Lake Mead, and along the major tributaries to the Colorado River.
-The proposed schedule for this data collection mission is in May 2021, during the first year of the FY2021-23 Triennial Work Plan (TWP).
+The proposed schedule for this data collection mission is in May 2021, during the first year of the FY2021-23 TWP.
 The data sets derived from remote sensing overflights (Table 1 and Figure 1) have proven to be extremely valuable to most of the research projects conducted by GCMRC over the past two decades.
-Importantly, scientific research which relied heavily on these data were the basis for the 2016 Long-Term Experimental and Management Plan (LTEMP; U.S. Department of Interior, 2016a).
-Data derived from the 2021 overflights will be used in the LTEMP Record of Decision (ROD) implementation process (U.S. Department of Interior, 2016b).
+Importantly, scientific research which relied heavily on these data were the basis for the 2016 LTEMP (U.S. Department of Interior, 2016a).
+Data derived from the 2021 overflights will be used in the LTEMP ROD implementation process (U.S. Department of Interior, 2016b).